Zahir1997/Portfolio-ADS-/README.md

 The learning objectives what I wanted to learn are the following:
 1. I want to learn the basics of python
 2. I want to learn how to implement a working machine model on a dataset
-3. I want to extend my research capabilities by learning more about visualization
+3. I want to extend my research capabilities by learning more about data visualization
 4. I want to learn how to implement a working neural network on a dataset

 Action: